wmylxmj/Wave-to-Midi/README.md

 Then set the file path in wav2midi.py and run the program, you will get a midi file.

 ***
+To play the midi, we need to set the sound font to sine wave

+***
-OmniMidi is recommended to set the soundfont.
+OmniMidi is recommended to set the sound font.
 > https://github.com/KeppySoftware/OmniMIDI/releases